Howard Hughes: Airlines

-The financing of TWA's jet orders precipitated the end of Hughes' relationship with Noah Dietrich, and ultimately Hughes' ouster from control of TWA.
+The financing of TWA's jet orders precipitated the end of Hughes's relationship with Noah Dietrich, and ultimately Hughes's ouster from control of TWA.
 Hughes did not have enough cash on hand or future cash flow to pay for the orders and did not immediately seek bank financing.
-Hughes' refusal to heed Dietrich's financing advice led to a major rift between the two by the end of 1956.
+Hughes's refusal to heed Dietrich's financing advice led to a major rift between the two by the end of 1956.
 Hughes believed that Dietrich wished to have Hughes committed as mentally incompetent, although the evidence of this is inconclusive.
 Dietrich resigned by telephone in May 1957 after repeated requests for stock options, which Hughes refused to grant, and with no further progress on the jet financing.
-As Hughes' mental state worsened, he ordered various tactics to delay payments to Boeing and Convair; his behavior led TWA's banks to insist that he be removed from management as a condition for further financing.
+As Hughes's mental state worsened, he ordered various tactics to delay payments to Boeing and Convair; his behavior led TWA's banks to insist that he be removed from management as a condition for further financing.

 In 1960, Hughes was ultimately forced out of the management of TWA, although he continued to own 78% of the company.
 In 1961, TWA filed suit against Hughes Tool Company, claiming that the latter had violated antitrust law by using TWA as a captive market for aircraft trading.
 The claim was largely dependent upon obtaining testimony from Hughes himself.
 Hughes went into hiding and refused to testify.
 A default judgment was issued against Hughes Tool Company for $135 million in 1963 but was overturned by the Supreme Court of the United States in 1973, on the basis that Hughes was immune from prosecution.
 In 1966, Hughes was forced to sell his TWA shares.
 The sale of his TWA shares brought Hughes $546,549,771.

 Hughes acquired control of Boston-based Northeast Airlines in 1962.
 However, the airline's lucrative route authority between major northeastern cities and Miami was terminated by a CAB decision around the time of the acquisition, and Hughes sold control of the company to a trustee in 1964.
 Northeast went on to merge with Delta Air Lines in 1972.